The Footage Is Clear. They Came Back Anyway.

 No Plan.
 Just Footage.

 When a site is hit twice in the same week, it's almost never two unrelated incidents.
 The second crew is usually operating on information from the first.
-They know where the tools were staged, which gate the first crew used, and the response time from the camera system.

-Experienced crews treat passive camera systems as documentation tools, not deterrents.
-Before they enter a site, they've already done their homework.
 Coverage gaps are mapped.
 Working quickly within those gaps keeps them inside a safe operational window: the time between entry and any realistic human response.

-The result: a site with eight cameras and motion alerts going to the contractor's phone has nearly identical deterrent value to a site with two cameras.
-The cameras record.
-Nobody responds in real time.
-The theft completes before anyone knows it happened.
+The result: a site with eight cameras and motion alerts sent to the contractor's phone has nearly the same deterrent value as a site with two cameras.

 What "Passive" Means to a Professional Theft Crew

 An experienced crew doesn't guess at response times.
 They test them.
 A scout goes first.
-If nothing happens, no alarm, no audio, no police, the site is confirmed passive.
+If nothing happens- no alarm, no audio, no police- the site is confirmed passive.
 The main crew follows.

 Why Security Guards Have the Same Structural Problem

 Guards cover a shift.
-A single person can't simultaneously monitor every entry point on a multi-acre construction site, maintain full alertness through an eight-hour overnight, and physically intervene against a crew of four or five people safely.
-Shift transitions create reliable coverage gaps where the incoming guard is still orienting and the outgoing guard has already left.
+A single person can't simultaneously monitor every entry point on a multi-acre construction site, maintain full alertness through an eight-hour overnight shift, and safely intervene against a crew of four or five people.

-Dave Michel, Valley Alarm's Co-President and President of the Greater Los Angeles Alarm Security Association (GLASAA), has observed this structural limitation throughout his 40-plus years in LA commercial security: one person can't provide full perimeter monitoring of a large active site without blind spots, fatigue, and coverage gaps that experienced crews can time precisely.
+"One person can't provide full perimeter monitoring of a large active site without blind spots, fatigue, and coverage gaps that experienced crews can time precisely.
 That isn't a criticism of individual guards.
-It's a description of what one person physically can and can't do.
+It's a description of what one person physically can and can't do."

 For more on how remote monitoring compares structurally to guard coverage, see how ValleyGuard stops construction theft in real time.